 - For better brain functioning and gastro-intestinal health – Lactobacillus casei

-- For better immunity, gastro-intestinal health, and chronic IBS – Bifidobacterium bifidum
+- For better immunity, gastro-intestinal health, and chronic irritable bowel syndrome (IBS) – Bifidobacterium bifidum

-- For skin ailments like eczema, and conditions like Traveler’s diarrhea and antibiotic-related diarrhea – Lactobacillus rhamnosus
+- For skin ailments like eczema, conditions like Traveler’s diarrhea and antibiotic-associated diarrhea, and infant health – Lactobacillus rhamnosus GG

 - For anti-inflammatory benefits – Lactobacillus plantarum

-- For immunity, digestive system, and higher antibody levels – Bifidobacterium lactis
+- For immunity, digestive system support, and higher antibody levels – Bifidobacterium lactis

 - For increased ceramide levels and skin support – Streptococcus thermophiles

 Factors to Consider When Choosing a Probiotic Supplement